obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

     121  Australia    92   65.2  v England    The Oval 1890-08-11
     123  Australia   102   60.2  v England    The Oval 1890-08-11

 Whoa, after a strong start, Australia have by far the longest losing streak.
 Sad, pandas gave me sad pandas.
-It's so much more than the
+It's so much more than twice as bad as the next worst.
+Here's the full list:

+                team  under_200
+    0        Australia         21
+    110   South Africa         12
+    5461    Bangladesh         12
+    1          England          8
+    677    New Zealand          7
+    631    West Indies          6
+    791          India          5
+    1281      Pakistan          5
+    3352     Sri Lanka          4
+    4328      Zimbabwe          4
+    6390  ICC World XI          2
+    8390   Afghanistan          2
+    8375       Ireland          1

 So it works!
 We answered the queries, but it's a bit bloody clunky.
 I'm going to just submit this post now, but I will edit it.
 Because I'm sure I should have been using [df.query](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) this whole time to make it easier to write generic queries instead of the filtering I've been doing.